husayt/josediazgonzalez.com/_posts/2009-08-26-autobuilding-your-acos-table-with-plugins.markdown

 ---
-  title: Auto-Building your ACOs table with Plugins
+  title:       "Auto-Building your ACOs table with Plugins"
+  date:        2009-08-26 00:00
+  description: Snippet of code that can automatically build CakePHP ACL ACOs for plugins
   category: 	 Authorization
   tags:
     - acos
     - cakephp